 - Head to fafsa.ed.gov and apply online.

-- Use the myStudentAid mobile app (available for download on both iTunes and Google Play).
+- Use the myStudentAid mobile app (available for download on iTunes and Google Play).

-- Fill out the FAFSA form by hand and mail it to the address provided.
+- If filled out by hand, mail it to the address provided.

-If you are a dependent student, the FAFSA will collect your (and your parents’) personal and financial data and deliver it to colleges where you have applied.
+The FAFSA will collect your (and your parents’) personal and financial data and deliver it to colleges where you have applied.
 You do not have to submit your parents’ details if you’re not dependent on them.

-Your FSA ID (refer to the section above) will enable you to apply for financial aid and serve as the formal (legal) signature, too.
-You can use the Federal School Code Search tool to find the federal school code for every college you intend to apply to.
+Your FSA ID (refer to the section above) will enable you to apply for this aid and serve as the formal (legal) signature, too.
+You can use the Federal School Code Search tool to find the federal school code for every college you want to apply to.